-Psychedelia seems to increase complexity levels beyond the limits of normalcy, as he says Gregory Scott, neurologist at Imperial College London and co-author of the paper proposing the use of psilocybin.
+Psychedelia seems to increase complexity levels beyond the limits of normalcy, as he says Gregory Scott, a neurologist at Imperial College London and co-author of the paper proposing the use of psilocybin.
 There is no definitive scientific evidence that states of consciousness "improve" with the use of the substance, but a large number of cases show several examples of increased brain complexity.
 That's why Scott and his colleague Robin Carhart-Harris they proposed a test.

 Trials would serve to measure the therapeutic value of psilocybin, and show us something new about consciousness.
 Psilocybin interacts with a particular serotonin receptor, and increases neuronal activity in relation to it.
-Many of these neurons are concentrated in points that are believed to be implicated in the formation of consciousness, and seeing the presence of responses to stimuli would confirm that these are crucial areas of the brain.
+Many of these neurons are concentrated in points believed to be involved in the formation of consciousness, and seeing the presence of responses to stimuli would confirm that these are crucial areas of the brain.